Original Cub Document

 /

 Each reunion seems to have unique characteristics common to all.
 They are (1) seeing people again we have already met, (2) meeting others for the first time, and (3) and discovering that some learned of the convention by happenstance.
 Jacksonville was no exception to this.
-Pete and Joanne House had everything in such readiness and with advance
+Pete and Joanne House had everything in such readiness and with advance2

 publicity in the local papers, new members or reactivated members were again added to our roster.
 Even a friend of my own high school days, a 101st AB veteran and POW at Bad Orb, now living there called to renew old ties, saying he had read about us, the convention and Alfons, our guest.
 While on this subject, I wish to commend and congratulate Pete and Joanne on the tremendous lob and the success of the 1972 reunion.
 If the members of my family who attended are a standard, then everyone thoroughly enjoyed the time spent there.
 Another first for the 106ers as Dow, would say is getting a refund on the Disney World excursion.
 How 'bout that ???